Premam (2016 film): Music

 Premam's original soundtrack album features seven songs, with four of them being reused from the original counterpart film, which were composed by Rajesh Murugesan, and three songs being composed by Gopi Sundar.
 The lyrics for the songs were written by Sri Mani, Ramajogayya Sastry, Vanamali, Purna Chary and Krishna Madineni, whilst Vijay Yesudas, Haricharan, Sachin Warrier, Ranjith, Naresh Iyer and Karthik contributed their vocals to the songs.
 The track "Evare" which was reused from the Malayalam song "Malare" was released as the first single from the album on 17 August 2016, and received praise from music listeners, without changing the original singer for the song.
 An article from Firstpost slated that the song is a throwback to the Malayalam original.
 The second song "Bang Bang" was released on 25 August 2016.
 Aditya Music unveiled the complete soundtrack album on 7 September 2016, at an audio-release promotional event held at Hyderabad.

 The album received positive response from music critics, as well as listeners and the songs topped the radio charts upon release.
 Writing for The Times of India, Neetishta Nyayapati gave three-and-a-half out of five stars, and stated "The album is mature and will come as a breath of fresh air."
-Behindwoods gave 3.25 out of 5 and stated "Premam is an interesting album which stays true to the original and at the same time explores the better nuances of music."
-Indiaglitz too gave the same rating and stated "Premam' is a melodious and lyrically rich album with seasoned singing."
-Bollywood Life, gave three-and-a-half out of five stars to the album, and stated the album retains the charm of the original.
-Moviecrow rated three out of five stars, and praised the director stating "Chandoo Mondeti plays safe by retaining lovable Rajesh Murugesan tracks as in the original, though Telugu version misses the playful Aluva Puzha and angsty Kalippu", whereas criticising Gopi Sundar's work as his new tracks did not add value to the album.